Who we are

 Each user story will also contain a list of acceptance criteria.
 Acceptance criteria are a collection of statements about the functionality of the service which must be true in order for the story to be considered “done”.

 For more information about writing good stories, we recommend reading User Stories Applied by Mike Cohn.
 There is a copy of this book in the dxw library.

 There are several states that a story has to go through in order to be deployed to production.
 We use Trello and physical story boards to keep track of which stage a given story is in.

-Outside of these session and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
-If priorities change during a sprint, the delivery manager works with the client to understand and plan for the impact of the change.
+Outside of these sessions and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
+If priorities change during a sprint, the delivery lead works with the client to understand and plan for the impact of the change.

-For these reasons, we do not do any work at all on a client site unless we are on a sprint or working on a relevant ticket.
-This is really important.
+It’s important that we do not do any work on a client website or service unless we are working during scheduled development time or on a relevant ticket.